 - Street Team Youth Programs

 - About Us

 - My Account

 John Archer, 1914

-At the time of his death, he was deputy leader of Battersea council.
+At the time of his death, he was deputy leader of the Battersea council.
 He died on July 14, 1932, just a few weeks after his 69th birthday.
-His funeral was held at the Church of Our Lady of Carmel in Battersea Park Road and was buried in the Council’s cemetery at Morden.
+His funeral was held at the Church of Our Lady of Carmel in Battersea Park Road, and he was buried in the Council’s cemetery at Morden.
 A secondary school was named in his honor during the 1980s.
-Archer House - part of the Battersea Village residential complex - was also named after John Archer upon completion of its construction in the 1930s.
+Archer House - part of the Battersea Village residential complex - was also named after John Archer upon the completion of its construction in the 1930s.
 In 2004, John Archer was chosen for the 100 Great Black Britons list, coming 72nd in a public vote.
 In 2011 John Archer was commemorated with a Blue Plaque from Nubian Jak.
-The event was filmed by ReggaeTV Channel.
+ReggaeTV Channel filmed the event.